 We are never, ever going to be able to have the ‘perfect’ festive season.
 We won’t be able to cater for every single individual we encounter.
 It’s not possible, and we will exhaust ourselves trying.
 We need to try and let others help, and delegate where possible.

-We also need to try not to do things for others at the expense of ourselves and our health.
-We can’t pour from an empty cup.
+We also need to try not to do things for others at the expense of ourselves and our health – we’re allowed to say no. We can’t pour from an empty cup.
 We need to look after ourselves as much as possible.

 Socialising can be hard work.
 It often includes people, noise and the weight of societal expectation.
 People ask us about our lives, and we feel we have nothing of interest to say because our lives are consumed by depression.